Hopewell Hill on Highway 47 Opens

 Current Unemployment Rates

 The unemployment rate for the Boonslick region continues to remain lower than the high levels of several years ago.
-Rates for the Boonslick region and the State of Missouri are just above the rate for the Unites States.
+Rates for the Boonslick region are close to those for the State of Missouri and the United States.